APRim05/RandomQuoteMachine/README.md

 # random_quote_machine
-This is a random quote generator
+This is a random quote generator.
+Code coming soon.